memgraph/docs/docs/database-functionalities/streams/pulsar/pulsar-streams.md

 ## Check if the stream is working

 :::warning

 `CHECK STREAM` only works for single non-partitioned topic consumers.
-If your Pulsar stream source consumes multiple topics, or from a partitioned topic, the next examples will fail.
+The next examples will fail if your Pulsar stream source consumes multiple topics or from a partitioned topic.

 :::

 Maybe at first, you don't want to run the stream in the background but see the actual result of the transformation.
 This can be handy when implementing a transformation.
 To achieve that, we can use the `CHECK STREAM` query.
-This query will consume the message from the last acknowledged message but won't acknowledge the next messages.
+This query will consume the message from the last acknowledged message but won't acknowledge the next message.
 That means you are free to play around with it, and there won't be any permanent effects.
 For a freshly created stream, there is probably no acknowledged message, so the `CHECK STREAM` query will wait for new messages.
-By default, the query will wait `30000` milliseconds (`30` seconds) and after that, it will throw a timeout exception.
-To give us some more time, use a larger timeout, e.g.: `60000` milliseconds (`60` seconds):
+By default, the query will wait `30000` milliseconds ( `30` seconds) and after that, it will throw a timeout exception.
+To give us some more time, use a larger timeout, e.g.: `60000` milliseconds ( `60` seconds):

 ```cypher
 CHECK STREAM myStream TIMEOUT 60000;
 ```

 If you started the query, let's send some messages to the topic.
 You should see a similar output:

 ```plaintext
 +--------------------------------------------------------------------------------------+---------------------------